 The process of becoming a better you requires time and consistent effort.

-When you sacrifice who you are for who you want to become it can be very difficult.
+When you sacrifice who you are for whom you want to become, it can be very difficult.

 Old habits that you have had for 5, 10, or even 20 years will not go away overnight.

 Your views and opinions on different subjects will also not instantly change, as it will take time to unlearn.